ishaanshah/GSoC-Proposal/Proposal.md

 | last_updated  | long integer         | not nullable |

 # Timeline
+## Phase 1
+I would implement the basic and easy to implement graphs in this period.
+The graphs that would be completed in this phase would be `Listen History`, `Daily Activity`, `Top Entity` and `User History`.
+## Phase 2
+I would complete the `Sitewide Statistics`.
+I will also work on integrating MB and LB and work on the `Artist Origin` map.
+## Phase 3
+I would complete the `Top Genres` graph.
+I will also work on integrating AB and LB and work on `Mood Analysis`.
+If time permits I will work on the additional ideas mentioned above.

 Here is a more detailed week-by-week timeline of the 13 weeks GSoC coding period to keep me on track
 ## Community Bonding Period
 I will use this time to discuss implementation details with mentors and finalize the Mock UI.
 I will start configuring the ListenBrainz server to use `Typescript` and the Spark server to start generating statistics.